-Pittsburgh Steelers Super Bowl Window Is Closing—And Fast
+Pittsburgh Steelers' Super Bowl Window Is Closing—And Fast

 .@Jwalk_back12 gets behind the defense and catches the TD! @Ravens lead early. #RavensFlock #BALvsPIT 📺: NBC https://t.co/kFw49YBjiF

 The secondary continues to suffer from coverage breakdowns and poor angles.
-Sean Davis' strip of Ravens running back Alex Collins at the one-yard line became Pittsburgh's only defensive play of significance.
+Sean Davis' strip of Ravens running back Alex Collins at the 1-yard line became Pittsburgh's only defensive play of significance.
 Otherwise, the group lacks the fundamentals and discipline to hold offenses in check.

 It's an all-or-nothing proposition.
-Either the team's talented front, including its edge rushers, create pressure, or the Steelers have little to no answer for an opponent's passing game.
+Either the team's talented front, including its edge-rushers, creates pressure, or the Steelers have little-to-no answer for an opponent's passing game.

 As the league continues to trend toward wide-open offenses and shootout scores, Pittsburgh is incapable of making the necessary stops needed to place the team in a winning position.

-Furthermore, the team's within the AFC North are only getting better.
+Furthermore, the teams within the AFC North are only getting better.
 Ravens cornerback Jimmy Smith and Bengals linebacker Vontaze Burfict return from their suspensions.
 The Cleveland Browns should be 4-0 instead of 1-2-1, and they now have the No. 1 overall pick, Baker Mayfield, in the lineup and playing relatively well.

-Life is only going to get harder for the Steelers in the coming weeks with the Atlanta Falcons, Bengals, Browns, Ravens, Carolina Panthers and Jacksonville Jaguars comprising their next six contests.
+Life is only going to get harder for the Steelers in the coming weeks, as the Atlanta Falcons, Bengals, Browns, Ravens, Carolina Panthers and Jacksonville Jaguars are their next six opponents.

-At this point, reaching and staying around .500 will be an admirable goal.
+At this point, reaching and staying around .500 would be a lofty goal.
 But that's not supposed to be Steelers football.
 Time to readjust expectations.

 Brent Sobleski covers the NFL for Bleacher Report.
 Follow him on Twitter: @brentsobleski.